Jitses/FinalMinorProject/process.md

 the slider is moved slowly.
 I talked to Sascha about this.
 We agreed that it would be better to instead make a play button, that when clicked, colours the map automatically over time (monthly, 1939-1945) and shows which month it is at when playing.

+# 13-6-2018
+- Worked on the play button today.
+Built a play/pause button that can play and pause the timeframe 1939-1945.
+When the timeframe is played, the map shows the colours of the German territory expansion and the allied takeback.
+- I also added a scroll button.
+When clicked, the page will scroll down to where the sunburst will be.
+- I will have to make a legend for the map, to show what each colour means.
+Furthermore I have to fix the bar chart bug.
+Sometimes half of the top number on the y axis disappears.
+- Furthermore, I want to start working on organizing the data of the sunburst.